vondreii/old-personal-website/README.md

 ### To Run

-In the `version 2` folder, open `index.html`.
+* In the `version 2` folder, open `index.html`.
 It should open in a browser.

 ![alt text](images/v2.PNG)

+# Version 3

+Changed the site to use Angular.

+## To Run

+* Run `npm install` in the root directory to add the necessary npm packages to the project.
+* Once completed, run `ng serve`.
+* Navigate to `localhost:4200` in a browser.

+## To Build

+* Run `ng build` to build the project.
+The build artifacts will be stored in the dist/ directory.
+* Use `ng build --prod` for a production build.

 ![alt text](images/v3.PNG)

+---
 ![alt text](images/v4.PNG)